-The EG4® FlexBOSS21 is a 12/16kW, 120/240VAC split-phase, all-in-one, hybrid, sine wave inverter designed for the residential and small commercial markets.
-The FlexBOSS21 can utilize 21kWs of DC (STC) solar PV on three MPPTs (26/26/15A) and can generate 12kWs of power during non-sunlight conditions and 16kWs with solar PV gain.
-It can feed through 90A of utility power from its grid port to load port.
-The FlexBOSS21 is an enhanced power-level cousin to EG4's flagship 18kPV inverter that has been designed to optimally work with EG4's GridBOSS power gateway though it can function as a stand-alone inverter as well as those not needing the full feature set of the 18kPV or GridBOSS.
+The EG4® FlexBOSS21 is a 16kW, 120/240VAC split-phase, all-in-one, hybrid, sine wave inverter designed for the residential and small commercial markets.
+The FlexBOSS21 can utilize 21kW of DC (STC) solar PV on three MPPTs (26/26/15A) and can generate 12kW of power during non-sunlight conditions and 16kW with solar PV gain when connected to the grid.
+It can bypass 90A of utility power from its grid port to load port.
+The FlexBOSS21 is an enhanced power-level cousin to EG4's flagship 18kPV inverter.
+Though it can perform as a standalone inverter, it has been designed to work optimally with EG4's GridBOSS power gateway.
+This unique pairing unlocks an even more robust feature-set and level of performance for the end user.